All the Facts about Hypoallergenic Puppies for Sale

 What is dander you may ask?
 Dander is almost like dandruff.
 It is dry skin cells that flake off dog skin, often not easily visible to the human eye.

 All dogs have dander, whether heavy shedding or not.
 These flakes come off more frequently on dogs that shed more, and will spread them about more.
 Including up your nose!
-Crucially hypoallergenic breeds will spread less hair and dander.
+Crucially hypoallergenic breeds will spread less hair and produce less dander.
+For people who suffer from allergies this is crucial

 What are the symptoms of having an allergy to dogs?

-Symptoms can be very similar to other allergies, such as dust, pollen and food.
+Symptoms of pet allergies can be very similar to other allergies, such as dust, pollen and food.
 So be certain that yours are being caused by our canine friends.

 An allergy to dogs causes inflammation of the nasal passages, and in extreme cases the throat too.